 - Multiple Sclerosis

 diagnosis was changed from Myalgic Encephalomyelitis to Multiple Sclerosis.
-Many symptoms are overlapping, including chronic fatigue.
+Many symptoms overlap, including chronic fatigue.

 - B12 deficiency